-- (4) Each blaster shall be required to renew his license every three (3) years by application to the department, which application shall be accompanied by a fee and subject to the following training requirements: - (a) Each applicant for renewal of a Kentucky blaster's license shall furnish proof that during the preceding three (3) years, the blaster annually has attended a minimum of eight (8) hours of department-approved blaster's training.
-No more than four (4) hours of the annual blaster training may be attributed to attending a conference unless otherwise approved by the department; and - (b) Each applicant for renewal of a limited Kentucky blaster's license shall furnish proof that during the preceding three (3) years, he has attended a minimum of four (4) hours of blaster's training approved by the department. - (5) The department shall not issue a blaster's license to any person not entitled to transport or receive explosives under existing federal law, including persons who: - (a) Are less than twenty-one (21) years of age; or - (b) Have been convicted in any court of a crime punishable by imprisonment for a term exceeding one (1) year, unless the conviction has been specifically exempted by the United States Bureau of Alcohol, Tobacco and Firearms or its successor. - (6) All fees provided in this section shall be set by the department by administrative regulation; however, the fee for an application shall not exceed forty dollars (\$40), the fee for license renewal shall not exceed sixty dollars (\$60), and the fee for reciprocal licensing shall not exceed sixty dollars (\$60). - (7) The commissioner may suspend any license for due cause, but no license may be revoked until the licensee has been granted adequate opportunity for a hearing conducted in accordance with KRS Chapter 13B.
+- 4) Each blaster shall be required to renew his license every three (3) years by application to the department, which application shall be accompanied by a fee and subject to the following training requirements: - a) Each applicant for renewal of a Kentucky blaster's license shall furnish proof that during the preceding three (3) years, the blaster annually has attended a minimum of eight (8) hours of department-approved blaster's training.
+No more than four (4) hours of the annual blaster training may be attributed to attending a conference unless otherwise approved by the department; and - b) Each applicant for renewal of a limited Kentucky blaster's license shall furnish proof that during the preceding three (3) years, the blaster has attended a minimum of four (4) hours of blaster's training approved by the department. - 5) The department shall not issue a blaster's license to any person not entitled to transport or receive explosives under existing federal law, including persons who: - a) Are less than twenty-one (21) years of age; or - b) Have been convicted in any court of a crime punishable by imprisonment for a term exceeding one (1) year, unless the United States Bureau of Alcohol, Tobacco and Firearms or its successor, has specifically exempted the conviction. - 6) The department shall set all fees provided in this section by administrative regulation; however, the fee for an application shall not exceed forty dollars (\$40), the fee for license renewal shall not exceed sixty dollars (\$60), and the fee for reciprocal licensing shall not exceed sixty dollars (\$60). - 7) The commissioner may suspend any license for due cause, but no license may be revoked until the licensee has been granted adequate opportunity for a hearing before the cabinet's Office of Administrative Hearings.

-351.325 Classification of blasters.
+351.325 Classification of Blasters.